 |b||Presentation and creativity||2|

-9. A Summary Report should be prepared highlighting:
+9. A Summary Report should be prepared to highlight:

 a. objectives realized through individual work and group interactions